 So, where are the bodies?
 Tradition has long said that the sons of convicted and executed witch Rebecca Nurse came back to the execution site under cover of darkness and removed their mother’s body for burial in the family cemetery.
 There is certainly a headstone for her in the family cemetery today, though it was erected long after the execution.
 George Jacobs, another witch trial victim, was also said to have been removed from the execution site by his family and buried on their farm.
 This was confirmed in 1864 when his heirs discovered his body on the property.
 In 1992, it was sent to Danvers, MA to be buried in the Nurse family cemetery in commemoration of the 300th anniversary of the witch trials.

-Because no bodies were found on the site of the hangings, this likely means that ALL of the victims were moved by their families and buried privately on family property.
+Because no bodies were found on the site of the hangings, this likely means that ALL of the victims were moved by their families and buried privately on the family property.

 Significance for Genealogists

 Knowing where the site of the hangings took place means descendants of those involved in the trials can visit it and honor their ancestors there.
 The city of Salem is already planning some kind of memorial for the place, which will likely be small in keeping with the character of the residential neighborhood where it is.
 Those with ancestors who were hanged can stand in the spot that was the last place those ancestors saw while on earth.
-Knowing the families probably buried all the victims on family property will give those with “witch” ancestry a better idea of where their ancestor now rests.
+Knowing the families probably buried all the victims on the family property will give those with “witch” ancestry a better idea of where their ancestor now rests.

 Looking at old maps to discover where family farms were once located and where that property is today will give descendants at least a general idea of the resting places of their witch trial victim ancestors.
 With the discovery of Proctor’s Ledge and what likely happened on it, genealogists with a connection to the witch trials have a more complete picture of what really happened to their ancestors than they did in the past, and this is always one of the most important parts of genealogy.